samuelle107/XV.KB/JiU/README.md

 - [Credits](#credits)

 # Inspiration
-I found out about Dreamcatcher during the ["Boca Era"](https://www.youtube.com/watch?v=MZ4JGye4dQU) and have fell in love with the group ever since.
-Out of the seven members, JiU is my bias, so this is where the idea started forming.
+I discovered Dreamcatcher during the ["Boca Era"](https://www.youtube.com/watch?v=MZ4JGye4dQU) and have fell in love with the group ever since.
+Out of the seven members, JiU is my bias, so this is where the inspiration came from.

 # Renders
 <div style="display: flex; flex-direction: column; align-items: center;margin-left: 10%;">